-This location was built in 1926 by John W. Camac a real estate developer.
-It is an example of Masonry Vernacular/Mediterranean style architecture.
+This historic multi-family apartment complex was built in 1926 by John W. Camac, a popular real estate developer.
+It is an example of wood-framed Masonry Vernacular.
+The apartment building loosely demonstrates Mediterranean revival influence.
 This structure contains 10 two-room apartments.
-Located next to the Erwin Hotel also built by Camac.
-The apartments have also be called the Nassau Apartments and the Townhouse Apartments.
+It is located next to the historic Erwin Hotel, also built by Mr. Camac.
+The apartments have also been named the Nassau Apartments and more recently, the Townhouse Apartments.

-In 1926, Camac moved his office to Orange City where he built the Laverne Apartments ,next to his hotel It was built in the Mediterranean Revival style which began late in the nineteenth century peaking in the 1920's and 1930's.
-The characteristics of the Mediterranean Revival architecture is similar to Spanish Revival architecture with low pitched roofs with broad over hanging eaves and covered with red clay brick tile while the walls of the structures are usually always stuccoed.
-This style is based on palaces and seaside villas which were built in the countries bordering the Mediterranean Sea becoming popular in California and Florida.
+In 1926, Camac moved his office to Orange City where he built the Laverne Apartments from the then vacated Hall and Library.
+The apartment design was influenced by popular building techniques used in the Mediterranean Revival style, which began late in the nineteenth century peaking in the 1920's and 1930's.
+The characteristics of the Mediterranean Revival architecture is similar to Spanish Revival architecture with low pitched roofs with broad over hanging eaves and covered with red clay brick tile while the walls of the structures are usually always finished with stucco.
+Camac employed a stucco finish over the original wooden clapboard with decorative diamond emblems on the second floor balcony.

 The building consists of two floors with ten apartments at the LaVerne each apartment had two rooms with a front and rear porch.
 Camac acquired the cities water company to insure fresh water to his hotel guests and apartment tenants this helped to expand the infrastructure of the water company.